What is death grip syndrome?

 Best of all?
 Unlike some strokers, the Blow Gun can easily accommodate your entire shaft.

-Best budget blowjob stroker
+Best budget stroker

 Best app-controlled stroker